friedrichwilken/lfcs/notes.md

 	- Use this to check if you have the right to write.
 - `last` show the last logins.

+## history
+- `hisory` will show you the last commands you used with a number in front.
+- `!<number>` will run repeat the command with the given number.

 ## man
 ### how to read
 - `[options]` in brackets are optional